shivamMahesh/facerecognition/README.md

-make sure you have node installed in your computer this repository is frontend react app, so make sure have smartbrain backendserver running and then run npm start in your command prompt and then open localhost:3001/ in your browser to open the project
+make sure you have react installed in your computer this repository is frontend react app, so make sure have smartbrain backendserver running and then run npm start in your command prompt and then open localhost:3001/ in your browser to open the project